-When you fail to pay taxes, the government can impose a lien on your personal property to try and extract payment from you.
+When you fail to pay taxes, the government can impose a lien on your personal property to attempt to extract payment from you.
 Tax liens can be levied against individuals and businesses by federal, state, or local governments.

 A federal tax lien is the government’s legal claim that you have failed to pay your federal tax debt and are usually instigated by the IRS.
 Liens can be used to seize property such as your car, house, and investment accounts.
 Historically, it’s been in to qualify for any type of credit with an outstanding lien on your credit report.

 A civil judgment is a ruling against you in a non-criminal court case, usually including a payment of damages.
 These judgments are made by a court following a lawsuit where you either failed to appear or were unsuccessful in defending.